donaldguy/donaldguy.github.io/app/meditation.md

 # Etc.

   * When undertaking a timed sitting practice, I make use of an app called [Insight Timer](https://insighttimer.com) on my phone that has a lot of nice recordings of various [singing bowls](http://en.wikipedia.org/wiki/Singing_bowls), as well as doing some tracking of frequency of practice.
-  * As noted, my pace through Full Catastrophe Living has been slow, but when I finish it I think I plan to look into [Mindfulness in Plain English](http://www.urbandharma.org/udharma4/mpe.html) and [Zen Mind, Beginer's Mind](http://www.arvindguptatoys.com/arvindgupta/zenmind.pdf).
-The text of both are freely avaliable online at these links.
+  * As noted, my pace through Full Catastrophe Living has been slow, but when I finish it I think I plan to look into [Mindfulness in Plain English](http://www.urbandharma.org/udharma4/mpe.html) and [Zen Mind, Beginner's Mind](http://www.arvindguptatoys.com/arvindgupta/zenmind.pdf).
+The text of both are freely available online at these links.